Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Crossbows](http://download.fliggerty.com/download-98-1010) - If you don't want the new crossbows, don't activate the .esps.
 You'll still get new meshes for the base game's crossbows.
 For TR users, note that this ESP is also set up requiring the old TR's ESP as a master, so it'll crash if you try to use it on modern TR installs.
 * [Real Reflective Weapons - Iron](http://www.nexusmods.com/morrowind/mods/43077/?) - Install the base (`Data Files`) folder and the `bonus` folder.
 * [Improved Weapon Meshes - Steel](http://www.nexusmods.com/morrowind/mods/43120/?) - Install `00` and `01`.
 You do not need the .esps.
 * [Improved Weapon Mehses - Ebony](http://www.nexusmods.com/morrowind/mods/43484/?) - Install `00`.
 Install `01` if you want an Ebony Claymore in your game, you'll need the .esp.
-If you do so, note that it'll install two ESPs, one being german.
+If you do so, note that it'll install two ESPs, one being German.
 Make sure to move it to the "Optional" section after installing.
 * [Dwemer Armoury](http://www.nexusmods.com/morrowind/mods/43335/?) - Unfortunately, this isn't totally compatible with our armor mods, but the weapon meshes and a few of the armor meshes will show up in game.
 * [Mehrunes Razor Replacer - Oblivion](http://www.nexusmods.com/morrowind/mods/23825/?)
 * [True Trueflame](http://www.nexusmods.com/morrowind/mods/33432/?)